The Importance of Pregnancy Planning

 The following hormonal contraceptives might be LESS effective at preventing pregnancy when paired with enzyme-inducing ASMs and should not be relied on for contraception alone.

 If enzyme-inducing ASMs* are co-prescribed with hormonal contraception options, an additional backup barrier method is recommended.
-(For lamotrigine, topiramate, and vigabatrin, see the section below for special considerations.)
+(For lamotrigine, see the section below for special considerations.)

-• Combined (estrogen + progesterone) oral contraceptives pill (“the Pill”)
+• Combined (estrogen + progestin) oral contraceptives pill (“the Pill”)

 • Vaginal rings